MyadaRoshdi/P2/README.md

-## Project: Build a Traffic Sign Recognition Program
+## Project: Build a Traffic Sign Recognition Classifier
 [![Udacity - Self-Driving Car NanoDegree](https://s3.amazonaws.com/udacity-sdc/github/shield-carnd.svg)](http://www.udacity.com/drive)

 **Goals:** The aim of this project is to create a Traffic signs classfier, using Deep machine learning techniques including Convolutional Neural Networks (CNN).
 The model here is trained and validated so it can classify traffic sign images using the [German Traffic Sign Dataset](https://d17h27t6h515a5.cloudfront.net/topher/2017/February/5898cd6f_traffic-signs-data/traffic-signs-data.zip).
 After the model is trained, you will then try out your model on images of German traffic signs that you find on the web.